openbmc/openbmc/poky/documentation/toaster-manual/setup-and-use.rst

 Toaster Web Interface Videos
 ----------------------------

-Following are several videos that show how to use the Toaster GUI:
+Here are several videos that show how to use the Toaster GUI:

 -  *Build Configuration:* This
    `video <https://www.youtube.com/watch?v=qYgDZ8YzV6w>`__ overviews and